 There are a number of ways in which you can hear about the graduate schemes available to you.

 If you're still at university, one of the easiest ways to find out who’s hiring is to attend a graduate recruitment fair.
 At a recruitment fair, many of the companies that are hiring will attend and it’s a great opportunity to find out more about a company, understand their hiring process, and find out whether there would be an opportunity that would suit you.

 Your careers service can also give you advice and guidance on how to apply if you have an industry or job role in mind.

 You could also call upon your friends and family as they might know someone in the industry, who can be useful to you and can give you the lowdown on what companies are hiring.

 If you have companies in mind that you want to work for, a good place to start is to follow them on social media, as when they have an opening you’ll be the first to know and can apply asap.

 How to apply for a graduate scheme?

 Graduate schemes often have set application dates to look out for - if you miss them you won’t get an opportunity to apply for again until the following year.
 This means that you should do your research carefully and early - the summer before graduation wouldn’t even be too early here as some companies recruit in the Autumn term.
-Furthermore, some companies fill their places on an ongoing basis and close as soon as they are full, which puts the pressure on you to get your act together even more!
+Furthermore, some companies fill their places on an ongoing basis and close as soon as they're filled, which puts the pressure on you to get your act together even more!

-Normally the first stage of the graduate recruitment scheme will involve an online job application, which will ask you about your employability skills, why you want to work for that company in the role you’ve chosen and why you are suited to that position.
+Normally, the first stage of the graduate recruitment scheme will involve an online job application, which will ask you about your employability skills, why you want to work for that company in the role you’ve chosen and why you are suited to that position.